Khan v. Pigeon Freight Services Incorporated et al | Law.com...

-Landstar System, a freight transport logistics provider, and other defendants have turned to lawyers Khale J. Lenhart and Tyson R. Woodford of Hirst Applegate LLP as counsel in a pending lawsuit for personal injury claims arising from a motor vehicle collision.
-The case was filed June 20 in Wyoming District Court by the Metier Law Firm on behalf of Faisal Khan.
-The case, assigned to U.S. District Judge Alan B. Johnson, is 2:23-cv-00106, Khan v.
+Landstar System, a freight transport logistics provider, and other defendants have turned to attorneys Khale J. Lenhart and Tyson R. Woodford of Hirst Applegate LLP to fend off a pending lawsuit for personal injury claims arising from a motor vehicle collision.
+The action was filed June 20 in Wyoming District Court by Metier Law Firm on behalf of Faisal Khan.
+The case, assigned to U.S. District Judge Alan B. Johnson, is 1:23-cv-00106, Khan v.
 Pigeon Freight Services Incorporated et al.

 Transportation & Logistics